fltk/fltk/README.Cairo.txt

     transparently a Cairo context to your custom Fl_Window derived class.
     This function is intended to be used in your overloaded draw() method.

+(3) FLTK instrumentation for cairo extended use :
-(3) Adding an optional Cairo autolink context mode support which permits
-    complete and automatic synchronization of OS dependent graphical context and Cairo contexts, thus furthering a valid Cairo context anytime, in any current window.
+    Adding an optional Cairo autolink context mode support which permits complete and automatic synchronization of OS dependent graphical context and Cairo contexts, thus furthering a valid Cairo context anytime, in any current window.

+    Usage :
+    - Call Fl::cairo_autolink_context(true); before windows are shown.
+    - In an overridden widget draw method, do cairo_t *cc = Fl::cairo_cc();
+    and obtain the cairo context value adequate to draw with cairo to the current window.

     This feature should be only necessary in the following cases:
     - Intensive and almost systematic use of Cairo in an FLTK application